 In the past decade, consumers have grown increasingly concerned about the sheer amount of waste caused by coffee pods.
 Halo, a firm which makes compostable pods, estimates that of the 39,000 pods made every minute, 29,000 will end up in landfill.

-In an indictment of a lack of local and state government leadership in addressing the mountains of waste being produced by coffee pod consumption, the article referenced a Hamburg city initiative to bad pods in government run buildings.
-That was 2016!
+In an indictment of a lack of local and state government leadership in addressing the mountains of waste being produced by coffee pod consumption, the article referenced a Hamburg city initiative to ban pods in government run buildings.
+That was 2016.
 Nothing much happened after that.

 The fact that coffee grounds are trapped in those pods is not the worst of it.
-The aluminium in those pods add to a staggering volume of waste.
+The aluminium in those pods adds to a staggering volume of waste.

 But some experts have suggested that just 5% of Nespresso pods are recycled.
 Even if Nespresso’s figure is accurate, with a conservative estimate of 14bn capsules being sold each year, and 0.9 grams of aluminium per capsule, that means 12,600 tonnes of Nespresso aluminium end up in landfill annually, enough for 60 Statues of Liberty.

-Let’s see how coffee drinking trends change in the face of COVID-19.
-Fewer people in offices means less pod machines in use, and for those at home maybe less of a chance to re-stock.
-Instant off the supermarket shelf isn’t so bad when getting out is so much trouble.
-I’m sure that more ‘tales of the pod’ will be covered in the months and years to come.
-On this site of course!
+Let’s see how coffee drinking trends continue to shift.
+Fewer people in offices means less pod machines in use, and that can only be a good thing for the environment.
+I’m sure more tales of the pod will be covered in the years to come.
+On this site of course.